 - restricted non-preserved benefits include all employment-related contributions (other than employer contributions) you made between 1 July 1983 and before 1 July 1999 or rolled-over employment termination payments made before 1 July 2004.
 Restricted non-preserved benefits cannot be cashed until the member meets a condition of release specific to these benefits such as where a nil cashing restriction applies or where the employment they relate to has been terminated, and - unrestricted non-preserved benefits these benefits don't require a condition of release to be met, and may be paid on demand to the member.
 They include, for example, benefits for which a member has previously satisfied a condition of release and decided to keep the money in the super fund.
-Please refer to ato.gov.au for further details.
+Please consult your financial adviser about the requirements related to Non-preserved benefits or refer to ato.gov.au.